Ekkehard-Schulze/indoor-climate-logger/README.md

 	After a subsequent reset of the microcontroller, the files system is mounted read/write for the controller and the controller starts logging data.
 It is not possible to read the growing log file via USB.

+ - it is convenient to store these two scripts on the microcontroller

 For MS-Windows PCs, Linux PCs or Raspberry Pis running CPython
 -------------------------------------------------------------